ivan-angjelkoski/scandiweb-ivan-angjelkoski-redone/README.md

 8. The cart is saved in local storage so it stays same after reload.
 9. The Design better matches the provided Figma Design.
 10. Attributes are not selectable in cart.
-11. Prices are displayed with 2 decimal places.( i would have used the locale javascript method,if there were valid locals provided in gql (ex: 'en-US') )
+11. Prices are displayed with 2 decimal places.(using the Intl.formatter)
 12. 3 Separate requests for every category page.